 What are your expectations?

 This led me to begin to determine what kind of relationship with her I wanted.
-This was the most difficult because I felt best when I had no contact but I didn’t want my son to lose out on having a Grandparent close by.
-At the same time I was deathly afraid that her cruel and gossipy nature would affect my sweet child.
-So I decided to come up with a clear and concise idea of the exact nature of our relationship and what my expectations of her would be.
-This, in turn, would allow her to understand the expectations and decide whether or not she would abide by the rules.
+It was difficult because I felt best when I had no contact.
+I didn’t want my son to lose out on having a Grandparent close by.
+At the same time, I was deathly afraid, for instance, that her cruel and gossipy nature would affect my sweet child.
+I decided to come up with a clear and concise idea of the exact nature of our relationship.
+I was clear on what my exact expectations of her would be.
+This, in turn, would allow her to understand the expectations and she could make a choice.
+She could decide whether or not she would abide by the rules.

 I’ve come to a place in my life where my relationship with my mother no longer hurts me.
-Whether I’m speaking with her or not, I am confident and strong in my own abilities as a woman and a mom that I am no longer affected by her toxicity.
-I’ve come to terms with the fact that I will never change her, that she will never change and that it is what it sadly is but I can love her and send her all the loving energy that I can muster.
-Unfortunately we do not pick our parents or family but once we are adults we can chose to forgive them and have whatever relationship feels the best for us.
+I am confident and strong in my own abilities as a woman and a mom.
+I am no longer affected by her toxicity.
+I’ve come to terms with the fact that I will never change her.
+She will never change and that it is what it sadly is.
+I can love her and send her all the loving energy that I can muster.
+Unfortunately, we do not pick our parents or family.
+And when we are adults we make our own decisions.
+For instance, who we want in our lives and who we don’t.
+We can chose to forgive them.
+In turn, we can have whatever relationship feels the best for us.